 Benefits of integrating AI in VoIP

 We already see the successful integration of Artificial Intelligence in existing systems within VoIP.
-An ideal example is Kloud 7’s Call Reporting Analytics, in the form of sentiment analysis that rates the quality of calls by identifying specific phrases from within the conversation.
+An ideal example is Kloud 7’s Call Reporting Analytics, in the form of sentiment analysis that rates the quality of calls by identifying specific phrases from within the conversation, including the callers VoIP number.
 It aids businesses in gaining better insight into day-to-day operations, employee performance, and constant monitoring to ensure quality.
 This relatively minor integration in itself is a representation of the extent to which AI can improve the VoIP experience.

 It can also provide insights on consumer data by analyzing the patterns in conversations as seen in Kloud 7’s AI-powered Call Recording service.
 It can also help manage call traffic by routing them, eventually increasing the productivity of customer service teams.